CSS selectors define the elements to which a set of CSS rules apply.

-- General sibling selectors
+- General sibling combinator

 A ~ B

-p ~ spanwill match all
+p ~ span will match all

 <span> elements that follow a

-- Child selectors
+- Child combinator

 A > B

-ul > liwill match all
+ul > li will match all

-<li> elements that are inside a
+<li> elements that are nested directly inside a

-- Descendant selectors
+- Descendant combinator

-<span>element that is inside a
+<span> elements that are inside a